-7.1 Chichester College Group is committed to providing students and apprentices with the necessary skills and knowledge to keep themselves and others safe education like other key sectors has responsibility to promote values openness and tolerance and to facilitate free debate which is characteristic of being a British citizen

-7.2 The groups approach is informed by the national strategy known as contest including four key elements of pursue, prevent, protect and prepare.

-7.3 All concerns under the prevent duty will be addressed by College DSLs in collaboration with the Executive Principle as senior lead.
-Procedures are in place to report concerns to the Prevent teams at the local authority and the Department for Education.

-7.4 All staff are expected to undertake awareness training and will be supported by the safeguarding team when concerns arise under the prevent duty

-7.5 Reporting on incidents of safeguarding including Prevent as well as reviewing the College Group's Prevent action plan and risk assessment are monitored through the Safeguarding Board and presented on an annual basis to Governors.
+- 7.1 Chichester College Group is committed to providing students and apprentices with the necessary skills and knowledge to keep themselves and others safe education like other key sectors has responsibility to promote values openness and tolerance and to facilitate free debate which is characteristic of being a British citizen. - 7.2 The groups approach is informed by the national strategy known as contest including four key elements of pursue, prevent, protect and prepare. - 7.3 All concerns under the prevent duty will be addressed by College DSLs in collaboration with the Safeguarding Director and Executive Principal as senior leads.
+Procedures are in place to report concerns to the Prevent teams at the local authority and the Department for Education. - 7.4 All staff are expected to undertake awareness training and will be supported by the safeguarding team when concerns arise under the Prevent duty. - 7.5 Reporting on incidents of safeguarding including Prevent as well as reviewing the College Group's Prevent action plan and risk assessment are monitored through the Safeguarding Board and presented on an annual basis to Governors.